andybluntish/grunt-xsltproc/README.md

 ## Release History

+ * 2014-10-05   v0.4.1   Add option for passing the grunt filepath as stringparam.
  * 2014-04-21   v0.4.0   Add option to use XIncludestyle.
  * 2013-11-16   v0.3.0   Enable processing using the XInclude specification.
  * 2013-10-26   v0.2.1   Add documentation for passing in parameters.
 Update `package.json`.